thenaesh/CompClubConstitution/eso.md

 * 2.3\.
 The Election Committee shall accept the nomination of any Club Member who follows the procedure mentioned in Clause 2.2.
 * 2.4\.
 The Election Committee shall have the right to reject the nomination of any Club Member who deviates from the procedure mentioned in Clause 2.2.
 * 2.5\.
 Any Club Member whose nomination is rejected by the Election Committee shall have the right to a single appeal to the Election Committee.
 The Election Committee's decision following an appeal is final thereafter.
 The appeal must be submitted, in writing, to an Election Committee member.
 * 2.6\.
-Each nomination of a Club Member shall be for exactly one position in the MC as defined in Article IV.2 of the Constitution.
+Each nomination of a Club Member shall be for exactly one position in the MC as defined in the Constitution.
 A Club Member shall be nominated at most once in a given election.
 * 2.7\.
 Every Nominee shall uphold the ESO, Constitution, NUS Student Code of Conduct and NUS Statutes and Regulations during the election.
 * 2.8\.
 No Nominee shall buy votes from Club Members by any means of exchange and/or extort votes from Club Members by means of any kind of threat
 * 2.9\.
 Any Nominee found to have contravened Clause 2.7 and/or 2.8 shall be referred by the Elections Committee to the incumbent MC's Presidential Cell for disciplinary action.